Accelerated evolution in networked metapopulations of Pseudomonas aeruginosa

 Abstract

-Natural populations are often spatially structured, meaning they are best described as metapopulations composed of subpopulations connected by migration.
-We know little about how the topology of connections in metapopulations impacts adaptive evolution.
-Topologies that concentrate dispersing individuals through a central hub can accelerate adaptation above that of a well-mixed system in some models, however empirical support is lacking.
-We provide evidence to support this claim and show acceleration is accompanied by high rates of parallel evolution resulting from a reduced probability that rare beneficial mutations are stochastically lost.
+Natural populations are often spatially structured, meaning they exist as metapopulations composed of subpopulations connected by migration.
+Little is known about the impact of spatial structure, in particular the topology of connections among subpopulations, on adaptive evolution.
+Typically, spatial structure slows adaptation, although some models suggest topologies that concentrate dispersing individuals through a central hub can accelerate adaptation above that of a well-mixed system.
+We provide evidence to support this claim and show acceleration is accompanied by high rates of parallel evolution.
 Our results suggest metapopulation topology can be a potent force driving evolutionary dynamics and patterns of genomic repeatability in structured landscapes such as those involving the spread of pathogens or invasive species.

 Article activity feed